akazukin5151/koneko-old/README.md

 ```

 4. As of now there are two modes of operation:
-    1. Show artist illustrations: equivalent to going to the artist page in pixie
+    1. Show artist illustrations: equivalent to going to the artist page
     2. View post: equivalent to going directly to a post (think getting a 'sauce' link)

 Enter either 1 or 2 to proceed.
 Then, paste in the corresponding pixiv url.
 See below for url examples.
 Pressing ctrl+c in a prompt bring you back to the 'home' prompt.